 3 Spotlight social assessments

 Specific issues deserve deeper analysis (e.g. gender equality and women’s empowerment in the apparel industry, or a human rights benchmark in high-risk sectors).
 Selection of these ‘spotlight issues’ will be supported by the understanding provided by the core social assessment across the keystone companies.
 Conversely, spotlights will help WBA learn how to scale up elements of the core social assessment.
 Spotlights will also help demonstrate the utility of the core social indicators, by checking the correlation between the ‘basic but broad’ core social assessment and ‘detailed but targeted’ spotlight assessment.
-Spotlights will help WBA learn, remain credible, stay relevant and scale the lessons learnt.
-See the Corporate Human Rights Benchmark (CHRB) website for an insight into one of WBA’s spotlights.
+Spotlights will help WBA learn, remain credible, stay relevant and scale the lessons learned.
+The Corporate Human Rights Benchmark website offers an insight into one of WBA’s spotlights.

-The Social Transformation team published a scoping report in April 2020, setting out WBA’s proposed approach to the social transformation.
-The model detailed in the scoping report is open for public consultation in the June-September period and we encourage constructive engagement and feedback to improve or potentially expand the model, with an aspiration to finalise our thinking in the fourth quarter.
+The Social Transformation team published a draft methodology in June 2020, setting out WBA’s proposed approach to the social transformation, including the model set out above and draft core social indicators.
+The draft methodology is open for public consultation until 7 September and we encourage constructive engagement and feedback to improve or potentially expand the model and draft indicators, with an aspiration to finalise our thinking in Q4 2020.

 Identifying the transformation-specific social topics and developing indicators for the other transformations will be a work in progress from 2021-2023 and will be embedded within the other transformation methodology development work.

-In 2020, the Gender Benchmark baseline assessment and the fourth Corporate Human Rights Benchmark will be launched as spotlight social assessments.
+In 2020, the Gender Benchmark baseline assessment and the fourth iteration of the Corporate Human Rights Benchmark will be launched as spotlight social assessments.
 Once all 2,000 keystone companies have been assessed on the core social indicators, patterns of poor performance in specific areas may highlight the need for additional spotlights.